aalfonso-stratio/sparkta-test-gui/README.md

-Cucumber tests for sparkta api
+Cucumber tests for sparkta gui